zjcalva/chinese_information_extraction/README.md

 # Implementation of  Transition-based Model for Chinese Information Extraction

-We provide sample sentences from ACE05 for illustration.
+We provide sample sentences from ACE05 for illustration purposes.

+To reproduce our study, replace the 'test_sample.txt' file with full dataset.

-For full data, please refer to https://catalog.ldc.upenn.edu/ldc2006t06
+Please refer to https://catalog.ldc.upenn.edu/ldc2006t06 for the full dataset acquirement.

 Requirement: PyTorch (tested on 0.4), Python(v3)

 ## Setup